Fire Force: Anime

 An anime television series adaptation produced by David Production was announced in November 2018.
 The series was directed by Yuki Yase, with Yamato Haishima handling the series' scripts, Hideyuki Morioka designing the characters and Kenichiro Suehiro composing the music.
 To promote the series, voice actors Gakuto Kajiwara and Kazuya Nakai were appointed as official firefighters for a day on March 2, 2019, in cooperation with the Tokyo Fire Department's Kanda fire station, where they participated in a simulated drill at the Akihabara Radio Kaikan.
 The series aired from July 6 to December 28, 2019, on the Super Animeism programming block on all JNN affiliates, including MBS and TBS.
-(Note: MBS and TBS lists the series premiere on July 5, 2019, at 25:25, which is effectively July 6 at 1:25 a.m.
+(Note: MBS and TBS listed the series premiere on July 5, 2019, at 25:25, which is effectively July 6 at 1:25 a.m.
 JST.)
 The first opening theme song is "Inferno" (インフェルノ), performed by Mrs. Green Apple, while the first ending theme song is "Veil", performed by Keina Suda.
 The second opening theme song is "Mayday", performed by Coldrain feat.
 Ryo from Crystal Lake, while the second ending theme song is "Nо̄nai" (脳内), performed by Lenny Code Fiction.
 Due to the Kyoto Animation arson attack on July 18, 2019, Episode 3, which was originally scheduled to air on July 20, was postponed to July 27.

 Following the finale of the first season, a second season was announced in December 2019.
 Tatsuma Minamikawa replaced Yuki Yase as director, while also serving series composition for the season.
 The second season aired from July 4 to December 12, 2020, on the Animeism programming block on MBS, TBS, BS-TBS, and other networks.
-(Note: MBS and TBS lists the second season's premiere on July 3, 2020, at 25:55, which is effectively July 4 at 1:55 a.m.
+(Note: MBS and TBS listed the second season's premiere on July 3, 2020, at 25:55, which is effectively July 4 at 1:55 a.m.
 JST.)
 The first opening theme song is "Spark-Again", performed by Aimer, while the first ending theme song is "ID", performed by Cider Girl.
 The second opening theme song is "Torch of Liberty", performed by Kana-Boon, while the second ending theme song is "Desire", performed by Pelican Fanclub.